soxueren/atsd/api/data/alerts/query.md

 * **entity, entities, entityGroup** fields are mutually exclusive, only one field can be specified in the request.
 * entityExpression is applied as an additional filter to entity, entities, entityGroup fields.
-* If queries[] array is empty, then all alerts are returned.

 ## Response